QR TOOLS

 8.1.
 Perform object detection using IronQR

-In this section, we will use IronQR Barcode reading efficiency to read barcodes from images using object detection machine learning techniques such as neural networks.
+In this section, we will use IronQR's barcode reading efficiency to read barcodes from images using object detection techniques.

 8.1.1.
 Input Image